 In this guide to Demerol abuse, addiction, and treatment, we’ll take a closer look at this powerful opioid medication and how it’s influencing the opioid epidemic that’s spreading across the country.

 Even if you've been taking or abusing Demerol for quite some time, there's probably a lot you don't know.

 This drug is an opioid pain reliever.
-At times, it may be referred to as a narcotic.
 Only those with prescriptions should take this drug, and even then, instructions must be carefully followed.
 Demerol is very effective at treating moderate to severe pain.

 Typical uses include:

 It's possible to take this medication either as an injection or by taking a Demerol pill.
 Both are very effective, but there is a serious risk of addiction or dependence with either route.